camunda/camunda-docs-manual/content/installation/camunda-modeler.md

 ---

 This page explains how to install the Camunda Modeler for modeling BPMN 2.0 diagrams and DMN 1.1 decision tables.
-It provides information about download pages, requirements, and known problems.

 # Installation